- University President

 Short BIO

 Karl Wöber is Full Professor and Founding President of Modul University Vienna.
 He acquired his PhD from the Vienna University of Economics and Business where he became Associate Professor in 2000.
-He is also the President of the Austrian Private University Conference (ÖPUK) since 2012 and a member of the board of the European Union of Private Higher Education (EUPHE).
+He is also the 1st Vice President of the Austrian Private University Conference (ÖPUK) and a member of the board of the European Union of Private Higher Education (EUPHE).

 Karl Wöber was the elected President of the International Academy for the study of Tourism, the worldwide leading network of Tourism Professors, between 2019 and 2024.
 For more than 20 years he is a Technical Advisor of the two leading professional tourism networks in Europe: City Destinations Alliance and the European Travel Commission.
 Since 2017 he is the elected chairman of the Expert committee of the World Tourism Cities Federation.
 In 2010, Karl Wöber received the Johann Strauss Gold Medal by the city of Vienna for his outstanding contributions for the development of city tourism, and tourism in Vienna in particular.